Smana/smana.github.io/content/en/post/cnpg/index.md

 ogenki-2  -              -            -                 pod not available  Burstable  -                gke-kcdfrance-main-np-0e87115b-xszc
 ```

-After a few seconds, the cluster is healthy again
+After a few seconds, the cluster becomes healthy again

 ```console
 kubectl get cluster -n demo
 NAME     AGE   INSTANCES   READY   STATUS                     PRIMARY ogenki   13m   2           2       Cluster in healthy state   ogenki-1
 ```

+So far so good, we've been able to test the high availability and the experience is pretty smooth 😎.

 ## 👁️ Monitoring